-- 1 Click Window ▶ Dockers ▶ CONNECT Content. - 2 Type a word in the Search box, and press Enter.
+- 1 Click Window Dockers CONNECT Content. - 2 Type a word in the Search box, and press Enter.
 Thumbnails that match the search term appear in the viewing pane.
 To search and browse all available content, choose All content from the Choose content source list box.

-You can also From the Choose content source list box, choose an item other Filter images than All content.
-Choose a category from the Filter content list To view only clipart and vector graphics, click the Show vector images button 🛅.
-To view only photos and other bitmaps, click the Show raster images button View the most recently used images From the Choose content source list box, choose Recent.
+You can also Filter images From the Choose content source list box, choose an item other than All content .
+Choose a category from the Filter content list box.
+To view only clipart and vector graphics, click the Show vector images button To view only photos and other bitmaps, click the Show raster images button .
+View the most recently used images From the Choose content source list box, choose Recent.
 View your favorite images From the Choose content source list box, choose Favorites.
-For information about how to mark content as favorite, see "To tag, delete, and edit the properties of images" on page 105.
-Sort images Click the Options for folder or alias button , and choose one of the following: • Sort by name sorts templates by file name, in alphabetical order. • Sort by date created sorts images by the date they were created, starting with the last created image. • Sort by last modified sorts images by the date they were modified, starting with the last modified image.
+For information about how to mark content as favorite, see "To tag, delete, and edit the properties of images" on page 104.
+Sort images Click the Options for folder or alias button , and choose one of the following: • Sort by name sorts templates by file name, in alphabetical orde • Sort by date created sorts images by the date they were create

+- Sort by date created sorts images by the date they were created, starting with the last created image. - Sort by last modified sorts images by the date they were modified, starting with the last modified image.

 Images in your Favorites list are automatically sorted by the date you marked them as favorites, starting with the last image added to Favorites.